LLNL/Caliper/doc/sphinx/build.rst

   If Gotcha is disabled, MPI wrappers use the PMPI interface.
   Requires Linux.

+WITH_LIBDW
+  Enables libdw support for DWARF symbol lookup.
+Required for most sampling-based configurations.

 WITH_LIBPFM
   Enable Linux perf_event sampling.
 Set libpfm installation dir in LIBPFM_INSTALL.

+WITH_LIBUNWIND
+  Enables libunwind support for call-path unwinding.

 WITH_MPI
   Build with MPI support.